Stop chasing more… bigger… busier. When you embrace simple living, you can be content with what you have. Here’s how to start.

 Your home should be a place where you find peace and you live your life, not a graveyard of purchases you regret.

 Minimalism can touch every part of your life, not just your stuff.
 Take a look at the social media accounts you follow, the multiple credit cards you have, and more.
-You can find peace by getting rid of the excess everywhere in your life.
+You can find peace by eliminating the excess everywhere in your life.

 6. Start creating space (and time) for what matters